Yarr/Yarr/docs/install.md

 NB for some hardware controllers there are extra dependencies requried, for instance [NetIO](netio.md).

-## TLDR - Software installation
+## Quick guide: Software installation

-Just want to install the latest version of the YARR software?
-Follow the quick install instructions here.
-In case of a new machine, or if you're not sure, follow the more detailed instructions below.
+For quick instructions to install the latest YARR software on an existing YARR machine, follow the quick install guide here.
+In case of a new machine, or if in doubt, follow the more detailed instructions below.

 Enable GCC version 9.0 or higher:
 ```bash